Petit-Lutin/svg-css-animations/README.md

 Demo can be seen [here](https://petit-lutin.github.io/svg-css-animations/cat-switch-casual-corporate/).

-## carmen-sandiego
+## carmen-sandiego 👒

 From the animated series of the same name.
 In progress.

+Playing around with paths in svg.

+From a single svg file, a dashed line appears.
+Carmen's hat *should* follow the dashed line...

+Demo can be seen [here](https://petit-lutin.github.io/svg-css-animations/carmen-sandiego/).